 Cold damage – Citrus trees in general do not like cold or freezing temperatures.
-Hardier varieties are available, but cold damage, such as lemon tree winter leaf drop, is likely when temps drop to 28 degrees F. for 4 hours or longer.
-If temps drop below 32 degrees F., it is best to protect young trees (under 5 years) by covering them or moving to a protected area.
+Hardier varieties are available, but cold damage, such as lemon tree winter leaf drop, is likely when temps drop to 28 degrees F. (-2 C.) for four hours or longer.
+If temps drop below 32 degrees F. (0 C.), it’s best to protect young trees (under five years) by covering them or moving to a protected area.
 Water the plant, if possible, 48 hours prior to the freeze and postpone pruning until spring since newly pruned trees are more susceptible to prevent lemon tree winter leaf drop.

 Nutritional Deficiencies Causing Lemon Tree Leaf Drop

-To maintain healthy trees, fertilize citrus every six weeks when the tree is under 7 years old with a good citrus fertilizer, not fertilizer tree spikes.
-Adult trees should be fertilized often but in small amounts.
-Fertilize from October through February.
+To maintain healthy trees, fertilize citrus every six weeks when the tree is under seven years old with a good citrus fertilizer — not fertilizer tree spikes.
+Adult trees should be fertilized often but in small amounts from October through February.